Manage object data

 Depending on the type of input field you have chosen, you can select various settings.
 For example, you can choose from the following options:

-- Set as filter (determines whether your website visitors can use this field for filtering)
+- Set as filter (this determines whether visitors to your website can use this field to filter)

-- Unique value only (allows the user to enter only a unique value)
+- Unique Value Only (This allows the user to enter only a unique value)

 - Do not change type (this prevents the user from changing the type of the field in question)

-- Do Not Duplicate (this prevents the user from duplicating the field)
+- Do Not Duplicate (this will prevent the user from duplicating the field)

 Click on 'edit structure' behind the name of the object type.
-Here you set topics/categories (with associated fields).
-On the right side you will find all available topics, on the left side you will find the topics that belong to the 'current structure'.
-To add a topic to the current structure on the left, first click on the 'Edit' toggle button at the top right.
-You can then move a subject from right to left using the arrows.
+Here you set subjects/categories (with associated fields).
+On the right side are all available subjects, on the left side are the subjects that belong to the 'current structure'.
+To add a subject to the current structure on the left side, you must first click on the toggle button 'Edit' at the top right.
+After this you can use the arrows to move a subject from right to left.
 You can also drag it from right to left and drop it where you want it.
-You can also determine the order of the topics/categories by dragging and dropping.
+You can also determine the order of the subjects/categories by dragging and dropping.

 If you want to create a new topic, click on the gear next to the title 'Object types'.
-You will receive an overview of the already existing topics.
+You will get an overview of the existing topics.
 Click on the + button to create a new topic.
 You can optionally set the read and write permissions of a topic.

 Delete topics/categories

 Are you sure you want to remove 'Documents' from your current structure?
-All data already entered for objects that use these topics will be deleted with this action.
+All data already entered in objects using these topics will be deleted by this action.
 Repeat the following word before it is permanently deleted: "Documents".

-This prevents that if you accidentally delete the topic, you will subsequently lose all description/object data that use that topic.
-If you enter the requested word (in this case the word 'Documents'), the button will appear with which you can complete the action.
+This prevents that, if you accidentally delete the topic, all data of descriptions/objects that use this topic will be lost.
+If you enter the requested word (in this case the word 'Documents') then the button will appear with which you can complete the action.

 Set permissions

-You can set permissions in various places.
+Permissions can be set in various places.
 This can be done with the object types, the subjects, the selection lists and the procedures.
-You set the permissions by setting read and write permissions for the different user roles.
-If someone is only allowed to read the data but not edit it, then you only set read rights for this user.
-If a user is allowed to edit data, set read and write permissions for this user.
-User roles where you do not set read and/or write permissions have no knowledge of the existence of the relevant object type, subject, list box or procedure.
+You set the permissions by setting read and write rights for the various user roles.
+If someone is only allowed to read the data but not edit it, then you set only read rights for this user.
+If a user is allowed to edit data, then you set read and write rights for this user.
+User roles for which you do not set read and/or write rights have no knowledge of the existence of the object type, subject, selection list or procedure in question.

 User roles

-In KLEKSI you have 4 user roles available as standard.
-You can choose between administrator, editor, employee and analyst.
-When you set permissions, you can set read and write permissions per user role.
-It is possible to create additional user roles that then give you permissions to manage object types, topics, selection lists or procedures.
+In KLEKSI you have 4 standard user roles available.
+You can choose from administrator, editor, employee and analyst.
+When you set permissions you can set read and write rights per user role.
+If necessary, it is possible to create additional user roles that you then give permissions for managing object types, subjects, selection lists or procedures.